datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 In the output, "z" is replaced with "sa".

-TO be absolutely clear: in Python, everything is an object, and each object has specific methods associated.
+To be absolutely clear: in Python, everything is an object, and each object has specific methods associated.
 Depending on the type of the object, list, string, float, whatever, the available methods are different.
 A string object like sister has a replace method, but a list like fam doesn't have this, as you can see from this error.

 Objects of different types can have methods with the same name: Take the index() method.
 It's available for both strings and lists.
 If you call it on a string, you get the index of the letters in the string; If you call it on a list, you get the index of the element in the list.
 This means that, depending on the type of the object, the methods behave differently.

 Before I unleash you on some exercises on methods, there's one more thing I want to tell you.
 Some methods can change the objects they are called on.
 Let's retake the fam list, and call the append() method on it.
 As the input, we pass a string we want to add to the list.

 Python doesn't generate an output, but if we check the `fam` list again, we see that it has been extended with the string "me".

-Let's do this again, this time to add my length to the list.
+Let's do this again, this time to add my height to the list.

 Again, the fam list was extended.

 This is pretty cool, because you can write very concise code to update your data structures on the fly, but it can also be pretty dangerous.
 Some method calls don't change the object they're called on, while others do, so watch out.

 Let's take a step back here and summarise this. you have Python functions, like type(), max() and round(), that you can call like this.

-There's also methods, which are functions that are specific to Python objects.
+There are also methods, which are functions that are specific to Python objects.
 Depending on the type of the Python object you're dealing with, you'll be able to use different methods and they behave differently.
 You can call methods on the objects with the dot notation, like this, for example.

 There's much more to tell about Python objects, methods and how Python works internally, but for now, let's stick to what I've talked about here.
 It's time to get some exercises and add methods to your evergrowing skillset!
 Let's get you coding again!